DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/30 Templates/05 Default Templates.md

         { template: customMarkup }
     ];

 You can achieve the same in the markup using the [dxItem](/api-reference/10%20UI%20Widgets/Markup%20Components/dxItem '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxItem/') component that supports default and [custom templates](/concepts/05%20Widgets/zz%20Common/30%20Templates/10%20Custom%20Templates.md '/Documentation/Guide/Widgets/Common/Templates/#Custom_Templates').
-Do not set the UI component's **dataSource** option in this case.
+Do not set the UI component's **dataSource** property in this case.

 ---
 #####jQuery